vernium42/bg2ff/README.md

 # bq2ff
-Save query from Bigquery to a flatfile - Great for pulling samples to work locally
+Save query from Bigquery to a flat-file - Great for pulling samples to work locally
 ## How to install bq2ff
-### Create virtual environment
+### Create a virtual environment
 ```shell
 python3 -m venv venv
 ```